calcmogul/controls-engineering-in-frc/README.md

   * Mention N is nonzero when cost includes y in some form
   * https://www.reddit.com/r/ControlTheory/comments/9wi42x/can_someone_please_explain_the_meaning_of_the_lqr/e9kwfmp
 * Finite horizon, discrete time LQR
+* Add a section on polytopes for convex optimization?
+So far, I've seen it used for handling saturated control inputs to prioritize tracking some states over others using the limited control input.
+  * See 971/y2017/control_loops/python/polydrivetrain.py
+  * Start with how to turn a set of constraints into a matrix equation of the proper form for a polytope, then how to leverage the polytope libs for enforcing those constraints.

 #### Stochastic control theory